yudong-94/personal-website/README.md

 ### About Me

 Hi there!
 I am Yu Dong.
-I currently work as a Data Analyst at Ancestry.com and I have a degree of MS Business Analytics from USC Marshall School of Business.
+I am currently working as a Product Analyst at Ancestry.com and I graduated from MS Business Analytics program from USC Marshall School of Business in Dec 2017.
 I am passionate about interepreting data under business context and data-driven business decision-making.

 I'm also a lifelong learner with deep curiosity.
 I have completed [more than 30 online courses](https://yudong-94.github.io/personal-website/blogs/MOOCList) on Coursera, edX and other MOOC platforms in subjects ranging from Statistics to Machine Learning.

 My analytical skillset includes:
-- Data mining: R, Python, Spark, Excel
+- Data mining: R, Python, Spark (in Scala and PySpark), Excel
 - Visualization: Tableau, R Shiny
 - Databases: MySQL, Amazon Redshift
+- A/B Testing
 - Strong machine learning skills

 ### About This Site